 A lack of sunlight, or the length of the night in some cases, can cause an increase in melatonin and a drop in the neurotransmitter serotonin and Vitamin D. All of this can throw your mind and body out of whack and leave you feeling tired, irritable and blue.
-Tip: Do what you can to get outside, open the blinds, and hold on until daylight savings time.

 2. Cabin Fever

-Cabin fever is not a technical diagnosis but it is a well-documented phenomenon (think early US settlers who spent long winters alone in their cabins).
+Cabin fever is not a technical diagnosis but it is a well-documented phenomenon… Think early settlers who spent long winters alone in their cabins.
 Cabin fever describes a state of restlessness, depression, and irritability brought on by spending time in a confined space or remote area.
 Where grief is concerned, being stuck inside provides you with ample time to ruminate on difficult thoughts and emotions, and to replay unpleasant memories with little distraction.

 The predisposition for grievers to withdraw combined with cancelations, problems with transportation, and a desire to avoid the cold and snow can amplify your risk of falling into a cycle of emotional and social isolation.
 Isolation and loneliness can have a negative impact on your physical and emotional health, which we discussed in detail in this post.

-4. Not moving enough
+4. Not Moving Enough

 You already know that even a small amount of exercise can have a marked impact on your physical and emotional health.
 Obviously, in winter your options for getting out and moving around are limited.
 Snowy roads, icy sidewalks, and the cold make it virtually impossible to find many opportunities for exercise.

-5. Food and mood
+5. Food and Mood

 Studies show out eating habits change this time of year.
-The rationale behind this increase is debatable as some researchers believe primitive impulses drive humans to stockpile calories in anticipation of short days and cold weather, while others think there’s just more opportunity to indulge in the winter (holidays, time spent inside, and the nostalgic connections associated with food).
+The rationale behind this increase is debatable, as some researchers believe primitive impulses drive humans to stockpile calories in anticipation of short days and cold weather, while others think there’s just more opportunity to indulge in the winter (holidays, time spent inside, and the nostalgic connections associated with food).
 Regardless of why you eat, certain foods can have a real impact on mood – for better or worse.
 Foods that supply our vitamin and nutrient needs and minimize our blood sugar spikes are important to our mental wellbeing.

-6. It’s cold
+6. It’s Cold.

 That’s all.
 Being cold is torture.

-7. You’re sad
+7. You’re Sad.

 For some, the holidays present a storm of grief triggers followed by months of feeling blah (see all of the above).
 It’s possible that the events of November and December have set you adrift on a long grief wave that won’t recede until the spring thaw.
-Tip: Believe that things will get better and check out our section on coping with grief.

-8. You’re SAD
+8. You’re SAD.

 Winter-onset seasonal affective disorder (SAD) is a subtype of major depression that is characterized by symptoms that emerge in fall or early winter and recede during the spring.
 These symptoms may start out mild and become more severe and include things like irritability, tiredness or low energy, problems getting along with others, hypersensitivity to rejection, heavy feeling in the arms or legs, oversleeping, and appetite changes (craving carbs).
 It goes without saying that SAD can complicate one’s ability to cope with grief and other hardship.
-Tip: If you think you might suffer from SAD read more about it here and talk to your doctor about your concerns.

-6 parts opinion/4 parts fact….that’s how we like it.
+This is six-parts opinion and four-parts fact…. just how we like it.
 Subscribe to receive posts straight to your email inbox.